logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

 !!! attention "OSX Installation"

-    On OSX system you might need to install librdkafka manually before installing hsfs.
-You can do so by running the following command:
+    On OSX systems you might need to install librdkafka manually before installing hopsworks.
+You can do so by running the following commands:

     ```
     brew install librdkafka